Abortion without the clinic on offer with a revolutionary new US program

 Ostensibly, the objection is one of safety.

 “It is entirely reckless to hand out the drugs without supervision because of the deaths that have occurred,” said Kristi Hamrick, a spokeswoman for the legal group Americans United for Life, referring to 14 women who died while taking the drug.
-The FDA reported the deaths in a survey of more than 1.52 million women who took mifepristone between 2000 and 2011, but did not find conclusive evidence to tie mifepristone their deaths.
+The FDA reported the deaths in a survey of more than 1.52 million women who took mifepristone between 2000 and 2011, but did not find conclusive evidence to tie mifepristone to their deaths.
 At the same time, the survey found only 0.04% of women taking the drug had complications requiring hospitalization – comparable with the rate of hospitalization for many birth control pills.
 The most common reason for hospitalization was excessive bleeding – another risk cited by AUL.

 Gynuity and its supporters say the evidence points to Mifeprex-by-mail being safe.
 In addition to having an extremely low rate of complication, the drug does not begin to take effect until several hours after it is ingested.
 So a woman who takes her dose at home is at no greater risk than a woman who takes her dose at a clinic and leaves.

 In the minds of most reproductive healthcare providers, the drug is already over-regulated.
-The FDA’s requirement that the drug to be administered in clinical settings is unusual – a precaution normally reserved for intravenous drugs such as chemotherapy medications and certain dialysis aids.
+The FDA’s requirement that the drug be administered in clinical settings is unusual – a precaution normally reserved for intravenous drugs such as chemotherapy medications and certain dialysis aids.

 Raymond says Gynuity hopes that the study will ultimately build the case for lifting the clinic requirement.
 The goal is not as far-fetched as it once seemed: on Wednesday, the FDA loosened restrictions on mifepristone, also known as Mifeprex, for the first time, bringing the total number of trips most women will make to a provider down to two, from three.